Miosame/flatline/README.md

 # variables explained

-This section explains the variables (except the ones to be changed in `instructions`) that are of interest inside `docker-compose.yml`
+This section explains the variables that are of interest inside `.env`

 - `SCAN_INTERVAL` = how often a local network scan should happen, value in seconds (300 by default)
 - `SCAN_RANGE` = the network range that should be scanned, possible formats are: